SteffenC/yeller/README.md

 Developed using Netbeans IDE

-Released under the GPL v3 license.
-See LICENSE for more info.
+Licensed under the GPL v3 License